bormaxi8080/osint-timeline/timelines/bormaxi8080-osint-timeline_30_26.10.2023.md

 OSINTk.o is a customized Kali Linux-based ISO image with pre-installed packages and scripts: https://github.com/LinaYorda/OSINTko

-Browser extension that I use daily to detect fake news; search images and collect data: https://github.com/LinaYorda/OSINT-browser-extentions
+Browser extensions that I use daily to detect fake news; search images and collect data: https://github.com/LinaYorda/OSINT-browser-extentions

 A set of social media OSINT tools that I use when participating in Trace Labs Search Party CTF: https://github.com/LinaYorda/OSINTtools